Acute myeloid leukaemia (AML) prognosis

 Your general fitness and ability to have high-intensity treatments

 Your level of general health and fitness when you are diagnosed with AML does affect prognosis.
-If you are generally quite well, then you are more likely to be able to have high-intensity treatment, which gives the best chance of a cure.
-If you are older, more frail, or have other health conditions, you might not be able to have high-intensity treatment, and you might need to have low-intensity treatment instead.
+If you’re generally quite well, then you’re more likely to be able to have high-intensity treatment, which gives the best chance of a cure.
+If you are older, frailer, or have other health conditions, you might not be able to have high-intensity treatment.
+You might need to have lower intensity treatment instead.

-Often (but not always) people who are younger are generally fitter and more able to cope with high-intensity treatments, and therefore have better outcomes.
-But this doesn’t mean that someone older can’t have a good outcome – it depends on your personal level of fitness and how you respond to treatment.
+Younger people are often fitter, though not always.
+So, they’re usually more able to cope with high-intensity treatments, which leads to better outcomes.
+But this does not mean that someone older cannot have a good outcome.
+It depends on your personal level of fitness and how you respond to treatment.

-There are many different genetic changes that can happen inside AML cells.
+There are many different genetic changes, otherwise known as genetic mutations, that can happen inside AML cells.
 Some of these are linked with less good outcomes, and others are linked with better outcomes.

-Remember, these are not genetic mutations that are inherited or passed on to children – they are mutations that happen randomly in your blood cells during your lifetime, and cause AML.
-AML can sometimes be linked to an inherited genetic mutation, but this is rare.
+Remember, these are not genetic changes that are inherited or passed on to children.
+They are mutations that happen randomly in your blood cells during your lifetime, and cause AML.
+There can sometimes be a link between AML and an inherited genetic change, but this is rare.

-When a genetic mutation is linked to a less good prognosis, this is mainly because of the increased risk of relapse in the future (the AML coming back).
-But this helps guide treatment decisions, because there are treatments that can be used to reduce the risk of relapse.
-As well as this, there are now some treatments that either specifically target particular mutations or are more effective in people who carry them.
+Knowing the genetic change helps guide treatment decisions, as there are treatments to reduce the risk of relapse.
+Also, there are now some treatments that either target particular mutations or are more effective in people who carry them.

-Below we explain some of the more common genetic mutations, but there are many more.
+Below we explain some of the more common genetic changes, but there are many more.

-Some FLT3 mutations are linked to a less good prognosis, but other times they can be linked to a better prognosis – it depends on the type of FLT3 mutation, the level of mutation, and any other mutations you have.
+Some FLT3 mutations are linked to a less good prognosis, but other times they can be linked to a better prognosis – it depends on the type of FLT3 mutation, the level of mutation, and any other genetic changes you have.

 Your doctor can explain what the FLT3 mutation means for you, and how it could affect your prognosis.
 Knowing about the FLT3 mutation can help guide your treatment too, as there are drugs that are specifically designed to work against AML with a FLT3 mutation.

-Remember, your prognosis depends on many factors, not just on the genetic mutations.
+Remember, your prognosis depends on many factors, not just on the genetic changes.
 Ask your doctor if you want to understand more.

 The NPM1 mutation is one of the most common mutations in AML.
 Around a third of people with AML have it.
 It is generally linked to a better prognosis and improved survival.
 Patients with NPM1 mutation can also have other mutations, including FLT3.

-Remember, your prognosis depends on many factors, not just on the genetic mutations.
+Remember, your prognosis depends on many factors, not just on the genetic changes.
 Ask your doctor if you want to understand more.

-These are other mutations that some people with AML have.
-We don’t fully understand how they may, or may not, affect prognosis.
-But knowing about the mutations can help to guide treatment decisions, as there are certain drugs that might work better on people with IDH1 or IDH2 mutations.
+These are other genetic changes that some people with AML have.
+We do not fully understand how they may, or may not, affect prognosis.
+But knowing about these changes or mutations can help to guide treatment decisions, as there are certain drugs that might work better on people with IDH1 or IDH2 mutations.

-Your doctor can explain what the IDH mutation (and any other genetic mutations you have) could mean for you.
-Remember, your prognosis depends on many factors, not just on the genetic mutations.
+Your doctor can explain what the IDH mutation, and any other genetic changes you have, could mean for you.
+Remember, your prognosis depends on many factors, not just on the genetic changes.
 Ask your doctor if you want to understand more.

 These genetic abnormalities are also called translocation 8;21 and inversion 16.
 They are generally linked with a better prognosis.
-They happen in a type of AML called CBF AML.
+They happen in a type of AML called core binding factor or CBF AML.

 Your doctor can explain what a t(8;21) or inv(16) abnormality means for you.
 These abnormalities are also something your doctors can look for when they are monitoring you, to measure how well the treatment is working.